What to Do If Someone You Love Relapses

 The National Institute on Drug Abuse estimates that between 40% and 60% of people who have been treated for substance abuse will experience an addiction relapse.
 It’s not unusual for someone to relapse after addiction treatment, and it’s not something to be ashamed about.
 Instead, focus on quickly getting you or your loved one further treatment to help overcome the relapse and return to the road to recovery.
 It can be difficult to know how to help an addict, but getting in touch with trained experts can help anyone navigate a substance addiction situation.

-The Phoenix Recovery and Counseling Centers are here to help you or your loved one get help, whether you are seeking addiction recovery services for the first time or are experiencing a relapse.
+The Phoenix Recovery Center is here to help you or your loved one get help, whether you are seeking addiction recovery services for the first time or are experiencing a relapse.
 Our drug rehabilitation programs are carefully tailored to suit each individual’s treatment needs and provide the best results.

 Even after a relapse, recovery is always possible.
 Never lose hope!

 Why Do People Relapse?

 As with making any change to improve our lives, it can be hard to stick with addiction recovery when things get difficult.
 According to a study from the National Institute on Drug Abuse, stressful life events can make it more difficult for an addict to give up drug use.

 A further challenge faces people who have previously been addicted to drugs or other substances because of the changes that can occur in the brain with substance addiction.
 Remember, addiction isn’t just a bad habit or situation — it’s a disease.
 In fact, like other chronic diseases, drug addiction often can’t be “cured,” but rather is something that can be managed with the proper treatment.